sinc-lab/sincFold/README.md

 then call the training and testing functions

-    sincFold -d cuda train working_path/train.csv --valid_file working_path/valid.csv -o working_path/output/
+    sincFold -d cuda train working_path/train.csv --valid-file working_path/valid.csv -o working_path/output/

     sincFold -d cuda test working_path/test.csv -w working_path/output/weights.pmt

 Using a GPU for training is recommended (with the option '-d cuda').
-The complete process may take about 3hs using a RTX A5000.
+The complete process may take about 3 hs using a RTX A5000.

 ```bibtex
 @article{sincFold2023,